 Told by the two unnamed inhabitants, the juxtaposed stories from the mid 19th and early 20th centuries are further brought to life in this edition with a selection of images from the Henfield museum collection.
 A Tour of Our Commons is available for £5.00 when bought with Henfield High Street: a History (choose this option when purchasing the latter).
 Published by the Friends of Henfield Museum, 2017.
 2nd reprint 2019. |

-A tour de force created for the Horsham District Year of Culture in 2019, this book for created as a collaborative project by museums and heritage groups across the district.
-The story of the area from the prehistoric until today is brought into sharp focus via themed chapters filled to the brim with a wide variety of fascinating objects. |
+A tour de force created for the Horsham District Year of Culture in 2019, this book was created as a collaborative project by museums and heritage groups across the district.
+The story of the area from the prehistoric until today is brought into sharp focus via themed chapters filled to the brim with a wide variety of fascinating objects representing all of Horsham District. |

 Written and collated from a myriad of sources including many newspapers of the time by long time Henfield resident Eddie Colgate, this book provides a fascinating and unmatched insight into a period of great change in Henfield.